M81 M82 NGC3077

 For a long time, snowdrifts lay in the village and the observatory roof wouldn't open due to the frost.

-In April, I finally got the new camera up and running — all the components for adjusting the back focus and so on arrived.
+In April, I finally got the new camera up and running — all the components for adjusting the back focus and so on had arrived.

 I'm almost satisfied with the processing — I managed to bring out the IFN without losing saturation.
 All thanks to PixInsight.